-6.3.
+6.2.
 Inverse problems for elliptic operators

 Participants: Laurent Baratchart, Aline Bonami [Univ.
-Orléans], Slah Chaabi, Maureen Clerc [EPI Odyssée], Yannick Fischer, Sandrine Grellier [Univ.
-Orléans], Doug Hardin [Vanderbilt Univ.], Juliette Leblond, Jean-Paul Marmorat, Ana-Maria Nicu, Théo Papadopoulo [EPI Odyssée], Jonathan Partington, Stéphane Rigat [Univ.
-Aix-Marseille I], Emmanuel Russ [Univ.
-Aix-Marseille III], Edward Saff, Meriem Zghal.
+Orléans], Slah Chaabi, Sylvain Chevillard, Maureen Clerc [EPI Athena], Yannick Fischer, Sandrine Grellier [Univ.
+Orléans], Doug Hardin [Vanderbilt Univ.], Abderrazek Karoui [Univ.
+Bizerte, Tunisie], Juliette Leblond, Jean-Paul Marmorat, Ana-Maria Nicu, Théo Papadopoulo [EPI Athena], Jonathan Partington, Elodie Pozzi, Edward Saff.

-6.3.1.
+6.2.1.
 Boundary value problems for Laplace equation in 3-D

-Solving overdetermined Cauchy problems for the Laplace equation on a spherical layer (in 3-D) in order to treat incomplete experimental data is a necessary ingredient of the team's approach to inverse source problems, in particular for applications to EEG since the latter involves propagating the initial conditions from the boundary to the center of the domain where the singularities (i.e., the sources) are sought.
+Solving overdetermined Cauchy problems for the Laplace equation on a spherical layer (in 3-D) in order to process incomplete experimental data is a necessary ingredient of the team's approach to inverse source problems, in particular for applications to EEG since the latter involves propagating the initial conditions from the boundary to the center of the domain where the singularities (i.e., the sources) are sought after.
 Here, the domain is typically made of several homogeneous layers of different conductivities.

-Such problems offer an opportunity to state and solve extremal problems for harmonic fields for which an analog of the Toeplitz operator approach to bounded extremal problems [49] has been obtained [15].
+Such problems offer an opportunity to state and solve extremal problems for harmonic fields for which an analog of the Toeplitz operator approach to bounded extremal problems [45] has been obtained in [2].
 Still, a best approximation on the subset of a general vector field generated by a harmonic gradient under a L^2 norm constraint on the complementary subset can be computed by an inverse spectral equation for some Toeplitz operator.
-Constructive and numerical aspects of the procedure (harmonic 3-D projection, Kelvin and Riesz transformation, spherical harmonics) and encouraging results have been obtained on numerically simulated data [15].
-Issues of robust interpolation on the sphere from incomplete pointwise data are also under study (splines, spherical harmonics, spherical wavelets, spherical Laplace operator, ...), in order to improve numerical accuracy of our reconstruction schemes.
+Constructive and numerical aspects of the procedure (harmonic 3-D projection, Kelvin and Riesz transformation, spherical harmonics) and encouraging results have been obtained on numerically simulated data.